 -

-Visit your local participating M&S store to buy East Caribbean Dollars.
-With stores nationwide - many open seven days a week and late into the evening - you can buy your Travel Money at a time that suits you.
+Buy East Caribbean Dollars in your local participating M&S store.* With over 90 Travel Money Bureaux nationwide - many open seven days a week. - you can buy East Caribbean Dollars at a time that suits you.

 Why buy East Caribbean Dollars from M&S Travel Money?

-Wherever you're visiting in the East Caribbean, there are so many reasons to choose M&S Travel Money for your currency exchange.
+There are so many reasons to choose M&S Travel Money to buy East Caribbean Dollars:

 What you need to know about the East Caribbean Dollar currency